 - SCAM ALERT: (Company or individual’s name) is a con artist… (or the variations: I got taken in by…These scammers took my money…Don’t trust…)

 - (Company or individual’s name) lied (or the variations: misrepresented…promised but did not deliver…ruined my property description by doing shoddy work…did shoddy work…is the worst company description…)

 When I first talked to my friend about what she’d written on her blog, she said plaintively, “But I don’t want any other writer to go through what I went through.
 I am doing this to save other people!
 I wish somebody had warned me!”

 That’s something I hear often from people who’ve been hit with a SLAPP suit.
 For the most part, they thought they were doing a public service by warning other people about a business they had a bad experience with.

-The common phrases and variations listed above have one thing in common: they’re written to steer business away from the company.
-That’s the problem.
+The posting that lead to my friend’s SLAPP suits has something in common with other similar cases: the post was written in a way that “warned” others about the company filing the suit.
+That’s a problem.
 When you tell other people not to do business with a company, you’re crossing the line into lawsuit territory.

 So here’s the first rule of writing a negative review, or posting a story of your experience with a company: Focus on your own experience, and don’t tell other people what to do.
 Keep your language in the first person.
 “I hired…” “I found…” “I paid…” “I thought…” “I feel…”